tangos974/testapi/README.md

 There are two workflows: `ci_cd.yml` and `promote.yml`.

 ### `ci_cd.yml`
-The `ci_cd.yml` workflow can be triggered on:
+The `ci_cd.yml` workflow can be triggered:
+1. Manually, without any further input required, by going [here](https://github.com/tangos974/testapi/actions/workflows/ci_cd.yaml) and clicking the `Run workflow` button.
-1. The `push` event on the `main` branch of either the app code (testapi/backend) or the github actions code (testapi/.github).
+2. Automatically, on the `push` event on the `main` branch of either the app code (testapi/backend) or the github actions code (testapi/.github).

 It runs the following tasks:
-2. Manually, without any further input required, by going [here](https://github.com/tangos974/testapi/actions/workflows/ci_cd.yaml) and clicking the `Run workflow` button.

 #### CI and QA
 - Set up python dev env and all QA tools using uv